kevinwlu/iot/lesson4/myraspi/README.md

 ```
 ## Create MySQL database
 * Skip the step to create user pi@localhost if it has been created
+* On Windows or macOS without MariaDB, use the default SQLite database
 ```sh
 pi@raspberrypi:~ $ sudo mysql -u root -p
 Enter password: PASSWORD